-Wagner Prigozhin's private plane crashed in Tver province, western Russia, his name was also on the passenger list on the plane.
+Wagner Prigozhin's private plane crashed in Tver province, western Russia; his name was also on the passenger list.

-"A privately owned Embraer Legacy aircraft crashed in the Tver region.
-There were 10 people on board, including three crew members and seven passengers.
-Preliminary information suggests that all of them have died," the Russian Emergency Situations Ministry said on August 23.
+"A privately owned Embraer Legacy aircraft crashed in Tver province.
+There were 10 people on board, including 3 crew members and 7 passengers.
+Preliminary information indicates that all of them perished," the Russian Ministry of Emergency Situations said on August 23.

-Video posted on social media shows the plane with one of its main wings broken and plunging to the ground.
+Videos posted on social media show the plane with one of its main wings broken off, plummeting rapidly to the ground.

-An Embraer Legacy plane crashed in Tver province, western Russia, on August 23.
+An Embraer Legacy aircraft crashed in Tver province, western Russia, on August 23.
 Video: Telegram/RVvoenkor

-The plane crashed near the village of Kuzhenkino in Tver province while flying from the capital Moscow to the city of Saint Petersburg.
+The plane crashed near the village of Kuzhenkino in Tver province while en route from Moscow to Saint Petersburg.

-The Russian Federal Aviation Administration said the passenger list included the name of Yevgeny Prigozhin, the head of the private military corporation Wagner.
-Eight bodies were found at the scene, but their identities have not been released.
+The Russian Federal Aviation Agency said the passenger list on the plane included the name of Yevgeny Prigozhin, the head of the Wagner private military corporation.
+Eight bodies have been found at the crash site, but their identities have not been released.

 Russian authorities are investigating the cause of the accident.